 Ambarrow is the western side of Sandhurst parish, but it could hardly be called a hamlet.
-Ambarrow & Edgebarrow Hills are said to be the result of some great battle between the Saxons and the Danes, the dead from each side being buried beneath them.
+Ambarrow and Edgebarrow Hills are said to be the result of some great battle between the Anglo-Saxons and the Vikings, the dead from each side being buried beneath them.
 In fact, both are perfectly natural hillocks.
 The grounds of Ambarrow Court are now an attractive country park, especially when the bluebells are in bloom.
-The huge old house there was built for Lieut-Col. George Sheppard Harvey in 1885.
+The huge old house there was built for Lieutenant-Colonel George Sheppard Harvey in 1885.
 It was his retirement home after having served his country in the Royal Artillery, particularly in China.
-The Royal Aircraft Establishment moved in during the war, but the place was demolished in 1969.
+The Royal Aircraft Establishment moved in during the Second World War but the place was demolished in 1969.

 |© Nash Ford Publishing 2001.
 All Rights Reserved.|